bw2/bw2.github.io/2022-05-06-STR-truth-set.md

    </tr>
 </table>

-An additional reason why ExpansionHunterDenovo "profile" outputs may differ this much from the truth set is that the truth set only includes variant loci, while the EHdn algorithm reports all loci that have many repeats in the read sequence - regardless of whether this is due to a large expansion, or just many repeats being present in the reference genome.
-This, combined with its tolerance for interruptions in the repeat sequence may largely explain the large number of calls.
+An additional reason why ExpansionHunterDenovo "profile" outputs so many calls that are absent from the truth set is that the truth set only includes variant loci, while the EHdn algorithm reports all loci where fully-repetative reads align - regardless of whether this is due to a large expansion there, or just due to a large stretch of repeats being present in the reference genome.

-The 600bp window size was chosen to significantly exceed the median fragment length of the sample.
+NOTE: The 600bp window size was chosen to significantly exceed the median fragment length of the sample.

 #### Interruptions